Decision-Aware Conditional GANs for Time Series Data: Wasserstein GANs for Time Series Generation

-where $h$ is 1-Lipschitz function.
-For Wasserstein GANs, the goal is to minimize the Wasserstein distance between the non-synthetic data and synthetic data.
-Following Mirza et al.\cite{Mirza2014}, we work with Conditional GANs, allowing for conditioning variables.
-For functions $D_{\theta}$ and $G_{\eta}$, parameterized by $\theta$ and $\eta$, the {\em discriminator} and {\em generator} respectively, and conditioning variable $x$, the CGAN problem is
+where $\|h\|_L$ is defined as $\sup_{x,x'}|h(x)-h(x')|/\|x-x'\|$.
+For Wasserstein GANs, the goal is to minimize the Wasserstein distance between the non-synthetic data and synthetic data.\footnote{We use Wasserstein loss because it tends to improve the learning process stability relative to other choices, for example in regard to mode collapse, and to yield interpretable learning curves~\cite{Arjovsky2017}.} Following~\cite{Mirza2014}, we work with {\em Conditional GANs}, allowing for conditioning variables.
+For functions $D_{\theta}$ and $G_{\eta}$, the {\em discriminator} parameterized by $\theta$ and the {\em generator} parametrized by $\eta$, and with conditioning variable $x$, the CGAN problem is